jerryhgladinet/docs/user_droid/source/manage_edit.rst

 >>>>>>>>>>

 A file can be downloaded using the **Download** option.
-Select Download from the context menu to download a file and select a folder from the phone storage of user's choice to download the file to.
+Select Download from the context menu to download a file and select a folder from the phone storage of user's choice.

 .. image:: _static/2023NewImage67.png